Places Where Culture Feels Alive Everywhere

 Cost of Access Ticketed / Entry Fees Free / Participation-based

-Navigating Cultural Errors
+Navigating Errors

 A frequent error is the "Paparazzi Effect"—treating people like exhibits.
 Always ask permission before filming a ritual or a person.
 If you are in a mosque in Istanbul or a temple in Bali, observe first.
 If no one else is taking photos, put your phone away.
 Another mistake is over-bargaining in traditional markets.
 While expected, aggressive haggling over a few cents can be insulting to a master craftsman who spent 40 hours on a textile.